-The mission of Heart of the Valley Inc. is to compassionately shelter the lost and surrendered pets of Gallatin and Madison valleys, and to enhance the lives of people and companion animals through pet adoption and education.
+The mission of Heart of the Valley Inc. is to compassionately shelter the lost and surrendered pets of Gallatin and Madison Valleys, and to enhance the lives of people and companion animals through pet adoption and education.

 All incoming animals are given both a medical and behavioral evaluation.
 If they are deemed adoptable with reasonable medical and/or behavioral treatment, then they are held until they are adopted.
-If they are deemed unadoptable, then they are humanely euthanized.
+If they are deemed unadoptable, they are humanely euthanized.
 Animals are re-evaluated regularly to ensure that they remain adoptable and are maintaining a reasonable quality of life.
 Animals are never euthanized at HOV after an arbitrary number of days or for space.

 As important as re-homing is, HOV also takes seriously its obligation to the community to ensure it does not send out animals that are sick or a danger to the community.
 HOV is committed to the concept that every animal that leaves HOV for a new home must be an ambassador, not a liability, for other homeless animals waiting in shelters to be adopted.